CalSavers History: From Pioneering Vision to Launch

-On September 29, 2016 Governor Jerry Brown signed Senate Bill 1234 to authorize the implementation of the program.
+On September 29, 2016 then-Governor Jerry Brown signed Senate Bill 1234 to approve the implementation of the program.

 2017: Team Infrastructure, Stakeholder Engagement, and Program Design

-Implementing legislation took effect January 1, 2017, and on April 21, 2017, Treasurer John Chiang appointed Katie Selenski to serve as the Board’s first executive director.
+Implementing legislation took effect January 1, 2017, and on April 21, 2017, then-State Treasurer John Chiang appointed Katie Selenski to serve as the Board’s first Executive Director.
 CalSavers staff grew throughout 2017 to a total of six members by early 2018.
 The founding staff were passionately mission-driven and collectively represented decades of experience inside and outside state government, including expertise in retirement policy and investment management.

 In summer of 2017, staff convened two informal stakeholder working groups, one consisting of organizations representing employers, small business, and employer-serving groups, and another consisting of organizations representing employees, likely CalSavers participants, and various demographic groups, including people of color, young adults, retired persons, immigrants, and low to moderate income workers.
 During the summer and early fall of 2017, these stakeholder groups were focused on advising CalSavers staff and the Board on constituent interests regarding the design of the program and ultimately informing staff’s development of regulations.

 After months of development, including input from policy and industry experts across the country and multiple public comment periods and workshops, the Board adopted a set of proposed regulations that would establish certain program features, including allowing individuals to participate on their own even if they don’t work for a participating employer, establishing a 5% default contribution rate with automatic escalation, and a series of other program design features aimed at encouraging participants to accrue meaningful retirement savings through CalSavers.
-The regulations will take effect later in 2018 after the formal public rulemaking process is complete.
+The regulations were formally adopted in late-2018.

 2018: Program Build, Outreach, and Pilot Launch

-Staff is also continuing to identify and work with state and local business, labor, and community based organizations and other stakeholders to spread the word about CalSavers to their constituents and encourage them to join the regional workgroups.
-Stakeholder engagement will be a vital part of the implementation and operation of CalSavers.
+Recognizing stakeholder engagement will be a vital part of the implementation and operation of CalSavers, staff also continued to identify and work with state and local business, labor, and community based organizations and other stakeholders to spread the word about CalSavers to their constituents and encourage them to join the regional workgroups.

 AARP led a collaborative effort among stakeholders and funded a partnership with the News & Review to develop the Program’s first professional promotional material.
-The print material and videos are expected to be released in spring 2018 and will help raise awareness among small business owners in advance of the Program launch.
+The print material and videos were released spring 2018 and are available here.

 - Enabling legislation authored by Senator Kevin De León is approved.